silnrsi/graphite/site/graphite_fontdemo.md

 ## Padauk font demo

-Padauk is a Graphite-enabled font that supports the Burmese script.
+Padauk is a Graphite-enabled font that supports the Myanmar (or Burmese) script.
 This page demonstrates three ways of using Padauk on a web page.
 A graphic showing the correct rendering of this text is also shown below.

 ### Locally installed font